 What should we conclude from Jesus’ silence?
 Did his silence mean homosexual behavior was a non-issue to him?
 Was he okay with it?

-This is part of a five-part blog series on Jesus and homosexuality:
+This is part of a six-part blog series on Jesus and homosexuality:

 - Introduction, Explanations, and a Summary of this Series